PrioritySoftware/PrioritySoftware.github.io/_sdk/WSCLIENT.md

     written to the server log when it is set to record [DEBUG](Debug-Tools#Logging ) level messages.

-### Interfacing With OAuth2
+### Authenticating With OAuth2

-You can use **WSCLIENT** to interface with services that require authorization by OAuth2.
+You can use **WSCLIENT** to communicate with services that require OAuth2 authentication.
 Doing so requires some additional setups:

 1. In **\'\'Priority**\'\', open the **OAuth2 Definitions** form.
 2. Specify a **Token Code** and **Token Description** for the web